Yoo Youngkuk: Geometric abstraction (1968–1973)

-In his 50s, YYK started to explore geometrical forms and primary colors.
-The thick and rough texture of the paints of the previous era disappeared and over all the calmness and stability were brought to the canvases.
-Primary and complementary colors were used to escalate the visual sensation, and lines intersecting the spaces diagonally, vertically, and horizontally imparted a sense of dynamism to the canvas where essential figurative elements of natural objects were extracted in their simplest forms and repeatedly duplicated to provide depth and perspective to the painting.
-Shades of the sunlight and spatial composition drawn as straight lines or main figures appearing as negative exposition inside the primary color field were typical characteristics of YYK's work of this period.
+In his 50s, YYK started to explore geometrical forms and primary colours.
+The thick and rough texture of the paints of the previous era disappeared, and overall calmness and stability were brought to the canvases.
+Primary and complementary colours were used to escalate the visual sensation, and lines intersecting the spaces diagonally, vertically, and horizontally imparted a sense of dynamism to the canvas where essential figurative elements of natural objects were extracted in their simplest forms and repeatedly duplicated to provide depth and perspective to the painting.
+Shades of the sunlight and spatial composition drawn as straight lines or main figures appearing as negative exposition inside the primary colour field were typical characteristics of YYK's work of this period.